Project Name

 After understanding the client’s requirements and challenges, the Ksolves team provided a robust approach to the client that leveraged the use of modern microservices architectural patterns and technologies.
 The entire Ksolves solution is mentioned below, step-by-step:

-- The Ksolves team implemented CQRS (Command Query Responsibility Segregation) to separate read and update operations for a data store.
+• Optimized Data Operations with CQRS: CQRS (Command Query Responsibility Segregation) was implemented to separate read and update operations for improved performance.

 Data Flow Diagram